deis/workflow/docs/src/contributing/design-documents.md

 # Design Documents

-Before submitting a pull request which will change the behavior of Deis significantly, such as a new feature or major refactoring, contributors should first open an issue representing a design document.
+Before submitting a pull request which will significantly alter the behavior of any Deis component, such as a new feature or major refactoring, contributors should first open an issue representing a design document.

 ## Goals